nasiru1994/CSE210_week5_team_project/README.md

 ```
 python3 jumper
 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the project folder.
-Select the main module inside the hunter folder and click the "run" icon.
+Select the main module inside the jumper folder and click the "run" icon.

 ## Project Structure
 The project files and folders are organized as follows: